Wizcorp/phonegap-facebook-plugin/README.md

 We've provided a few `install` scripts to get you rolling pretty quick.
 PLEASE NOTE: only Android works for the `install` scripts at this time.

-1. Download the latest version of PhoneGap from www.phonegap.com.
+1. Download the latest version of PhoneGap (Cordova) from www.phonegap.com.

 2. Create an Android or iOS Cordova project.
 Let's assume you have this project under `~/phonegap-facebook`.